kittsville/GifSound-2/README.md

 ### Legal

-GifSound2.com does not host any of the gifs or sounds you see on it.
-This website embeds that content from other sources.
+GifSound2.com does not host any of the gifs or sounds that make gifsounds.
+GifSound2 embeds that content from 3rd parties.
 If you see a gifsound you don't like then please contact the gif host (Imgur.com, giphy.com, etc.) or the sound host (YouTube.com, SoundCloud.com, etc.) and ask them to take it down. **I cannot take down what I am not hosting**, just as I can't move a parked car that I do not own and did not park.

-All gifsound mashups are the responsibility of their creators.
+All gifsounds are the responsibility of their creators.

 ### License